guilhemmarchand/mercedes_splunk_start_defender/README.md

         token=request_info.system_authtoken
     )

-This way, the action is performed with system level privieleges rather than limited user privileges.
+This way, the action is performed with system level privileges rather than limited user privileges.

 Lastly, the endpoint is protected via capability: